AIP ENR 5.5

 For operations in an area of controlled airspace within radar coverage, a serviceable SSR transponder must be carried, unless ATC has advised otherwise.

-In the event of a radio failure or other emergency, the relevant procedures as listed in the AIP (see page 5.24 of this guide) must be followed.
+In the event of a radio failure or other emergency, the relevant procedures as listed in the AIP see section of the VFRG on Emergency procedures—Communication failure—Procedures.

 Particular attention should be given to notifying the termination of a flight where radio contact is not available.